• Skip to primary navigation

 Tunisian Brick Stitch

-This easy crochet stitch pattern uses the Tunisian simple stitch and some basic stripes to create a stunning brick effect.
-With just two contrasting balls of yarn, you can make a totally unique blanket or afghan without lots of tails to weave in.
-Follow along with the photo guide or video tutorial for step-by-step support.
+This stitch pattern uses the Tunisian simple stitch and some basic stripes to create a stunning brick effect.
+With just two contrasting balls of yarn, you can make a totally unique design without lots of tails to weave in.
+I've included a photo guide and video tutorial for step-by-step support.

 Get the Pattern